unfa/meg/README.md

 # meg
 Music Exploration Game

-The goal of this project is to create an interactive music experience
+The goal of this project is to create an interactive music experience.

 Original idea by unfa & Kass. (unless we're not first).